tusaryan/Projects/README.md

 ## 🚀 Featured Projects Portfolio

 Here are some of the key projects I've worked on, prioritized based on complexity and skills demonstrated.
-For more detail visit the individual links.
+For more details visit individual links.

 *(Note: BE: Backend, FE: Frontend)*